Skip to content

 What is the ftruncate() Function?

 The ftruncate() function is a built-in PHP function that truncates the specified file to a specified length.
-This function is used to change the size of a file, either by increasing or decreasing its size.
+This function is used to change the size of a file.
+If the file is extended, the new area is filled with null bytes (\0).
+The function returns true on success or false on failure.
+Note that ftruncate() does not alter the internal file pointer position.

 Here's the basic syntax of the ftruncate() function: